HaxeFoundation/code-cookbook/assets/content/cookbook/Compilation/compiling-libraries-without-main-class.md

 ### Caution with dead code elimination

 [Dead code elimination](http://haxe.org/manual/cr-dce.html) is a great Haxe compiler feature that lets the compiler remove code that isn't used by the program.
-In this case, when dealing with libraries, this might cause unwantede results: If you compile the examples above with full dead code elimination (using the compilation flag ```-dce full```), all your library code will be stripped away!
+In this case, when dealing with libraries, this might cause unwanted results: If you compile the examples above with full dead code elimination (using the compilation flag ```-dce full```), all your library code will be stripped away!
 To avoid a class being stripped away like this, use the metadata ```@:keep``` before the class definition:

 ```haxe
 // foo.BarLib.hx